The LaFontaines: Break-up (2024-2025)

 On 1 December 2024, the band announced that they were going to disband, and that they would be performing three final shows, one in London and two in Glasgow.

 Glass Cheques, a new music project from founding members Jamie Keenan & Darren McCaughey was announced on 18 March 2025.
 They made their live debut supporting The LaFontaines at their final shows, with headline dates following on 21 May in Glasgow and 27 May in London.
+They released their first single 'Seeking Adventure' on 18 February 2026 and supported Edwyn Collins on his Spanish tour between April & May 2026.

 Musical style

 Their style has often been related to genres such as alternative rock, hip hop, pop rock and punk by reviewers.
 The band are often quoted in interviews saying that the band's sound "really sounds like it shouldn’t work but it does".
 Infusing hip hop bars in their native Glaswegian tongue with big guitar riffs and anthemic choruses.
 The band cite being influenced by hip hop, grime, rock and indie music, specifically calling out The Streets, Anderson Paak & Beastie Boys as having an impact on their sound.